fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 * Purchases are stored in the Google cloud and cannot get lost
 * There is no time limit on purchases, so they cannot expire
 * Google does not expose details (name, e-mail, etc) about buyers to developers
-* An app like FairEmail cannot select which Google account to use
+* An app like FullEmail cannot select which Google account to use
 * It may take a while until the Play store app has synchronized a purchase to another device
 * Play Store purchases cannot be used without the Play Store, which is also not allowed by Play Store rules